SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/index.md

 Typical WiFi based Slimes communicate via WiFi to a host computer.
 Smol Slimes instead use a heavily modified fork of the Enhanced ShockBurst (ESB) protocol on an nRF52 or nRF54 microcontroller to communicate to the host computer via a receiver—allowing for lower latency and lower power draw at the cost of range.

 ### 3. Size and Battery Life
-Current Official Slimes utilize a 1350mah battery, which will last on average between twelve to eighteen hours of use.
-The recommended Smol Slime design recommends a 401230 110mah battery, targeting a minimum battery life of 24 hours.
-At the time of writing, the actual battery life far exceeds the target—it is between 40 to 60 hours depending on the individual design and IMU used.
+Current Official Slimes utilize a 1350mah battery, lasting on average between twelve to eighteen hours of use.

+The recommended Smol Slime design recommends a 401230 110mah battery, targeting a minimum battery life of 24 hours—although it often exceeds 40 hours of battery life in recommended configurations.

-Smol Slimes have the additional benefit of a much smaller PCB, which leads to an average weight between 10-15 grams depending on the design.
-Official slimes are significantly bulkier, weighing approximately 50 grams.
+Smol Slimes have the additional benefit of a much smaller PCB, leading to an average weight between 10 to 15 grams depending on the design.
+Official Slimes are larger and heavier, weighing around 50 grams.

 #### An Official Slime (left) and Ibis 2.0 Smol Slime (right)
  <img src="../assets/img/IMG_1449.webp" loading="lazy" />
-*Picture by zrock35.*
+*Picture by zrock35.
+Note that the Ibis 2.0 slime pictured is roughly 3cm by 3cm and weighs 10 grams.*

 ### 4. DIY differences
 *This is explained in greater detail in the respective DIY guides for [WiFi-based](diy/README.md) and [nRF-based](hardware/index.md) slimes.*
 - WiFi based slimes currently require a carrier PCB, an IMU board, and a charging board, alongside a battery.
 - A typical Stacked Smol set consists of five or more trackers connected to one or more receiver.
-  - Trackers based on nRf52840 boards, with one IMU and battery per board
+  - Trackers based on nRF52840 boards, with one IMU and battery per board
   - Receivers, aka dongles, are required to connect trackers to the server.
 These are also typically based on nRF52840 or nRF54L boards.
   - For more information, see the [official Smol documentation](https://docs.slimevr.dev/smol-slimes/hardware/index.html)

 ### 5. Standalone?
 Yes, Smol Slimes are compatible with standalone VRChat.
-An OTG adapter is required to plug the dongle into the device running SlimeVR if a USB-A port is not available. \
+An OTG adapter is required to plug the dongle into the device running SlimeVR if a USB-A port is not available.

 The Open Sound Control (OSC) protocol must be configured inside SlimeVR to send data from the server over WiFi to standalone VRChat.